Outstanding Dissertation Award

 - An extended abstract of the dissertation (in PDF format).
 The extended abstract should focus on the aim, motivation, and significance of the research; and include a summary of the methodology, statistical analysis (as appropriate), results, limitations, and future research questions.

 - The dissertation (in PDF format)

-Please send your nomination (as an attachment to an email) by 31 MARCH 2017 to the Chair of the committee for this award:
+Please send your nomination (as an attachment to an email) by March 1, annually to the Chair of the Committee for this award: